March 2019 Review

 Licensed Gun Owners/Dealers/Legal Guns and Ammunition

-We are aware of at least eight reports in March 2018 relating to licensed gun owners/dealers/legal guns and ammunition:
+We are aware of at least eleven reports in March 2019 which we believe relate to licensed gun owners/dealers/legal guns and ammunition.
+Six of these, including one fatality and another victim in a life-threatening condition, involve police guns and/or Tasers:

 Stolen Guns and Ammunition

-We are aware of at least one report in March 2018 of a stolen gun:
+We are aware of at least one report in March 2019 relating to stolen guns and ammunition:

 Animal Death and Injury

-We are aware of at least six reports in March 2018 of animal cruelty involving a gun:
+We are aware of at least six reports in March 2019 of animal cruelty and/or death involving a gun:

 Sentences and Convictions

-We are aware of at least 35 reports in March 2018 of sentences and convictions for gun crime:
+We are aware of at least 34 reports in March 2019 of sentences and convictions for gun crime, including:

 Incidents by Weapon Type